IzaacMammadov/docs.urbit.org/content/courses/hoon-school/B-syntax.md

 Seeing an example will help you understand the difference.
 The `:-` colhep rune is used to produce a cell.
-Accordingly, it is followed by two subexpressions: the first defines the head of the cell, and the second defines the tail.
+Accordingly, it is followed by two subexpressions: the first defines the {% tooltip label="head" href="/glossary/head" /%} of the cell, and the second defines the {% tooltip label="tail" href="/glossary/tail" /%}.
 Here are three different ways to write a `:-` colhep expression in tall form:

 ```hoon
 > :-  11  22